shraddha25-design/EDA/README.md

 # EDA
-Exploratory Data Analysis- step by step
+Exploratory Data Analysis- a step by step process of analysing datasets